trend206/dd-py/docs/source/ddpy.interfaces.ddi.rst

-ddan Interface Class
+ddi Interface Class
 ===================

-The ddan interface class can be found in the interfaces module: ddpy.interfaces.ddan.DDAN.
-This class will be your main interaction with DDaN and DTAS: Dynamic Threat Analysis System.
+The ddi interface class can be found in the interfaces module: ddpy.interfaces.ddi.DDI This class will be your main interaction with the DDI appliance.

 Please see below for auto documentation generated for this class.